bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dijkstra.md

 9. Published foundational works on computer algorithms and data structures, such as the Dijkstra algorithm and the Dijkstra–Prim algorithm.
 10. Demonstrated that the halting problem forproposition logic is decidable.

-Born 11 May1930, Rotterdam, The Netherlands.
+Born 11 May 1930, Rotterdam, The Netherlands.
 Died 6 August 2002, Nuenen, The Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dijkstra/)